C70040 Databases: Course Home Page 2024-25 Session

 Example Databases

-There are four relational databases used in the course for examples, and these four databases are made available for running example queries on both SQL Server and Postgres.
+There are five relational databases used in the course for examples, and these databases are made available for running example queries on Postgres.

 Further examples to download into your own database are found in my databases tools and data mini site.